Sia Docs

 Everything we do here won't matter much if you physically need to reboot your machine after it loses power.
 At that point, you could just launch Sia again on your own.
 This setting will allow your computer to reboot automatically anytime its power is interrupted.

-• Windows and Linux (done through your BIOS, complete with instructions for connecting to an APC for smooth power-downs and startups)
+• (done through your BIOS, complete with instructions for connecting to an APC for smooth power-downs and startups)

 Set your user to automatically login on startup